nodesense/kafka/notes/kafka-020-file-connectors.md

 ```

-# Invoices to file sink
+# Skip this Invoices to file sink  (for Confluent 5.x or Apache Kafka)